skyfielders/python-skyfield/skyfield/documentation/examples.rst

 that should provide readers with a basis for solving other similar problems of their own.

-At what angle is the sun to the crescent Moon?
+At what angle in the sky is the crescent Moon?
 ==============================================

 The angle of the crescent Moon changes with the seasons.